Flagler County Jail

 • Visitation will be denied when there is reason to believe that such visitation would jeopardize the safety and security of the facility.
 Visitation will also be denied upon determining the visitor is a victim of a violent crime involving the inmate, or if there is an injunction or other legal prohibitions, or a judge has ordered no contact between the visitor and the inmate.

-• Behavior of inmates and/or visitors shall be carefully regulated.
+• The behavior of inmates and/or visitors shall be carefully regulated.
 Loud speech, boisterousness, and obscene behavior or language will not be tolerated.

-To schedule a video visitation session, please follow the link below to schedule your request or call (386) 586-4871 for a call-in request, or schedule visitation in person at the receptionist desk in the front lobby of the Flagler County Sheriff’s Office, Detention Administration and Visitation Center.
-Please note that video visitation appointments must be scheduled at least 24 hours prior to the desired video visitation time.
+To Schedule Video a Visitation session, click the link to schedule your request or call (386) 586-4871 for a call-in request, or schedule a visitation in person at the receptionist desk in the front lobby of the Flagler County Sheriff’s Office, Detention Administration, and Visitation Center.
+Same-day appointments will be available on a first-come, first-serve basis.

 Ask The Inmate